Skip to main content

 Source: https://www.bloomberg.com/news/articles/2022-09-07/a-text-alert-may-have-saved-california-from-power-blackouts

 For the class review, I asked my students to think of the emergency alerts they receive from their university via our campus safety app.
 I challenged them to think of a campus concern or problem that has the potential to be alleviated by text message alerts.
-They needed to list the IV (campus issue) and DV (whatever outcome they could measure), their experimental and control groups, and their control and experimental groups.
+They needed to list the IV (campus issue) and DV (whatever outcome they could measure), as well as their experimental and control groups.

-The students were able to generate all sorts of ideas: Reminders to not open the doors to residence halls to strangers, reminders to report suspicious behaviors, add/drop dates for classes, etc.
+The students were able to generate a wide range of ideas, including reminders not to open the doors to residence halls to strangers, reminders to report suspicious behavior, and add/drop dates for classes, among others.

 Comments